TomJS14/tic-tac-toe/readme.md

 4. Display modal at start of game, to include the start game button, also include the form element (Re-use logic from library)

-5. Add logic to play against computer
+5. Add minimax algorithm for unbeatable AI

 6. Add on hover effect to display the players token